ModuleLoader/es-module-loader/README.md

 These hooks are not in the spec, but defined here and as an abstraction provided by this project to create custom loaders.

-See the `loader-system-register.js` source file for an example of how these hooks are used to construct a loader.
+Pending further documentation, see the example loaders listed above for how these hooks can be used.

 ### Tracing API